Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh doesn't do Burn Down charts, he does Smack Down charts.
+Do you know why Jayesh doesn't have hair on his balls because hair doesn't grow on steel!

-Updated on: [17/7/2025]
+Updated on: [18/7/2025]
 <!-- #jokeEnd -->